MENTAL HEALTH GUIDE

 At your child’s pediatrician visit, you may be asked to complete the Pediatric ACEs and Related Life-events Screener (PEARLS) to better understand your child’s trauma experiences.

 The score on the PEARLS screener will provide your medical provider with information on the number of childhood traumas your child has experienced.
-Research has found that the higher the total PEARLS score, the greater the risk for poorer physical, behavioral, and mental health outcomes; however, we know that getting help earlier is key to helping your child.
+Research has found that the higher the total PEARLS score, the greater the risk for poorer physical, behavioral and mental health outcomes; however, we know that getting help earlier is key to helping your child.
 Your child’s PEARLS assessment will help your provider connect you to the appropriate resources.

-It is important to know that parents/caregivers play a critical role in buffering the impact of childhood trauma and building their child’s resilience.
+It is important to know that parents/caregivers play a critical role in managing the impact of childhood trauma and building their child’s resilience.
 Research has found that creating positive experiences with your child and being a caring, consistent adult in your child’s life can serve as a protective factor against adversity.

-Don’t be afraid to talk about the trauma
+Don’t be afraid to talk about the trauma.

 Children do not benefit from ‘putting it out of their minds.’
 Talk about the incident in a calm manner.
 If a child feels that their parents are upset about the event, they will not want to talk about it.
 This may make the child’s recovery even more difficult.

-Listen and support
+Listen and support.

 We often have no adequate explanations about senseless death or traumatic events.
 In the end, just listening to and comforting your child will have long-lasting positive effects on your child’s ability to cope with the traumatic event.
-It’s okay to let children see that you are sad or upset, especially when you name the emotions you are experiencing for them (i.e., “I am feeling sad that our dog passed away because I will miss him so much”).
-It helps the child increase their emotion literacy and normalizes feelings.
+It’s okay to let children see that you are sad or upset, especially when you name the emotions you are experiencing for them (e.g. “I’m feeling sad that our dog died because I will miss him so much”).
+It helps the child increase their emotional literacy and normalizes difficult feelings.

-Create a sense of safety and control
+Create a sense of safety and control.

 Keep a predictable routine going for the child that helps them feel safe.
 You can elicit their feedback when creating this schedule and then post it somewhere in the home where they can see it and refer to it.

-Seek professional help if necessary
+Seek professional help if needed.

 For children who continue to show signs of trauma for months afterward, they may have post-traumatic stress disorder (PTSD).
 It is important to seek professional help if you are worried your child might have PTSD.

-Get immediate help if your child expresses thoughts about wanting to kill themselves, harm themselves, or is saying scary things, call 911 or bring your child to the nearest emergency department.
+Get immediate help if your child expresses thoughts about wanting to kill themselves, harm themselves or is saying scary things.
+Call 9-1-1 or bring your child to the nearest emergency department.

-How parents and caregivers can increase resiliency in children overcoming Adverse Childhood Experiences (ACES)
+Print this sectionHow parents and caregivers can increase resiliency in children overcoming trauma or ACEs

 Being a resilient parent